1. Introduction

 - Data retained for dispute resolution, fraud prevention, or service usage records:

-- Login records: up to 6 months
+- Login and access records: Up to 6 months (unless required longer for security investigations).

 - Anonymised data: